ChrstphrHll/npc_gen/students/Jacob Jorildyn.md

 year: 3
 guild: Treskal
 partyID: 45
+tags:
+- Dragonborn
+- Cleric
+- Diplomacy
+- 3rd
+- Treskal
 ---
 # Jacob Jorildyn
 ---
 ### Description
 - 3rd year Dragonborn Cleric in Treskal
-- long spines, Pale Brown eyes, and brass skin
+- long spines, Brown eyes, and brass skin
 - Is Clear-headed and Impassive, and has Appreciation as their ideal

 ### Organizations